ministryofjustice/moj-frontend/docs/components/add-another/_stacked_layout.md

 {% example template="examples/default", colocated="true", height=540 %}

 The stacked (or vertical) layout is the default for this component.
-It helps users to enter more information than the inline layout, for example into up to 3 fields.
+It helps users to enter more information than the other layout ('inline'), for example in up to 3 fields.

+It's 1 of 2 layouts for the 'add another' component.
+You can view [guidance on choosing a layout](/components/add-another/#choosing-a-layout-tab).

 ### Creating content